jndiogo/gptbench/README.md

 ## Todo

-- Document dataset classes and that users can pass their own.
+- Document dataset classes and how users can pass their own.
+As dataset classes become consolidated, derive from a base.
 - Add better examples of GPT2 fine tuning.
 - Add shared batch/gradient accumulation to allow larger batch sizes.
 Available memory measurement will be needed.
-- Add Conf.help to list all help information in the registry
+- Add Conf.help() to list help information in the registry.
+- Better prompt() mode help.
+- Fix python -m gptbench.run warning.

 ## References